-In July 1767, a relative of Mary Clifford enquired about the girl and was threatened with legal action by James Brownrigg.
+In July 1767, a relative of Mary Clifford inquired about the girl and was threatened with legal action by James Brownrigg.
 But, a neighbour called the relative in and said she had heard moaning coming from the house and feared the girls in it might be being brutalized.

 Finally, the authorities took notice of what was going on in the Brownrigg house.
 Mary Mitchell and Mary Clifford were removed.
 The Newgate Calendar described Clifford’s condition: “almost her whole body was ulcerated.
 Being taken to the workhouse, an apothecary was sent for, who pronounced her to be in danger.”
 She died a few days later.

 At her trial on September 7, 1767, Elizabeth Brownrigg testified to her treatment of Mary Clifford: “I did give her several lashes, but with no design of killing her …” She tried to explain away the masses of injuries as mostly the result of various accidents.

 James Brownrigg and son John got away with a six-month prison term for assault.
 Elizabeth was sentenced on Friday, September 11 to be hanged the following Monday.

 On the appointed morning, capitalpunishmentuk.org writes that her “hands and arms [were] tied with cord.
 The rope was placed around her neck and she was put into the cart accompanied by Thomas Turlis, the hangman, to make the journey to Tyburn.”

 Her crimes were so notorious and she was so detested by the public that huge numbers turned out for her execution; a greater crowd, it was said, than for any hanging.
 Along the way, and at the hanging, they jeered and cursed her.
 Writing for mensnewsdaily.com, Denise Noe describes the scene: “ ‘The devil will fetch her!’ some yelled.
 ‘I hope she burns in hell!’ others screamed.